PolandOfficial Name: Republic of Poland

 - Take some time before traveling to consider your personal security and checking for useful tips for traveling safely abroad.

-CRIME: While Poland generally has a low rate of violent crime, the incidence of street crime, which sometimes involves violence, is moderate.
+CRIME: Poland generally has a low rate of violent crime, the incidence of street crime, which sometimes involves violence, is moderate.
 Major cities have higher rates of crime against residents and foreign visitors than other areas.

 Organized groups of thieves and pick-pockets operate at major tourist destinations, in train stations, and on trains, trams, and buses in major cities.
 Thieves often target overnight trains.
 Most pick-pocketing on trains occurs while boarding or disembarking.
 In a common scenario, a group of well-dressed young men surround you in the narrow aisle of the train, jostling and pick-pocketing you as they supposedly attempt to get around you.
 You should guard your passport, money, credit cards, and cell phone.
-The number of car thefts and carjacking has significantly declined.
+The number of car thefts and carjacking has significantly declined over the past several years.
 Be wary of people indicating you should pull over or signaling that something is wrong with your car.
 If you pull over, you may find yourself suddenly surrounded by thieves from another vehicle.
-If you encounter someone indicating that there is trouble with your car, continue driving until you reach a safe spot (a crowded gas station, supermarket, or even police station) to inspect your vehicle.
+If you encounter someone indicating that there is trouble with your car, continue driving until you reach a safe spot (a crowded gas station, supermarket, or a police station) to inspect your vehicle.
 There have been incidents of thieves opening or breaking passenger-side doors and windows in slow or stopped traffic to take purses or briefcases from the passenger seat.
 Remember to keep windows closed and doors locked, and use parking garages and anti-theft devices.
 You should not leave valuables in plain sight inside vehicles, as this increases the opportunity for theft.

 You should change money only at banks or legitimate exchange kiosks (Kantor).
 A legitimate offer to change money by an unknown person on the street is extremely rare and would almost certainly be a scam.
 Automated teller machines (ATMs) are widely available throughout major cities in Poland.
 Most Polish ATMs offer instructions in multiple languages and allow access to U.S. bank accounts.